johnsmillie-portfolio/SE450-JPaint/readme.md

 - Interaction between selection and undo.
     There is undocumented behavior when considering the interaction between selection and undo.
 In the case where a selection is made, and then an undo occurs in which the shape is 'removed', modifications made to the 'selected' but invisible (undone) shape will still take place.
 If the redo button is clicked, whatever modifications are made to the invisible object will be visible.
 Additionally, a shape that is not in the visible list when a selection takes place, but is then 'redone' to become visible after a selection, that would have been selected had it been present *will not be selected*.

+- Selection currently has no collision logic
+    All visible shapes will be selected upon completion of a selection-mouse-mode drag.

+- Painting bugs on closure of popups
+    On DZwerdling's system, upon closing the mouse mode selection dialog, there are visual bugs that prevent shapes from being drawn correctly.

 ## Extra Credit

 ## Miscellaneous Notes